Garde Champetre

 Garde Champetre (27 March 1999 – 13 March 2012) was a French-bred, Irish-trained thoroughbred racehorse.

 He is best known for winning the Glenfarclas Cross Country Chase at the Cheltenham Festival twice in the colours of owner J.P.
 McManus.

 Career

-After starting racing life in France, Garde Champetre was brought to the UK and owned by racing syndicate Million In Mind.
-Trained by Paul Nicholls, across 6 races in the 2003–04 season, winning two races and scoring three second-place finishes.
+After starting his racing life in France, Garde Champetre was brought to the UK and owned by racing syndicate Million In Mind.
+Trained by Paul Nicholls, across 6 races in the 2003–04 season, winning two races and scoring three second place finishes.